-Reading smart meters: IR, D0 & SML explained simply
+Reading Smart Meters: IR, D0 & SML Explained Simply

 -

-Digital electricity meter (modern metering device, mME)
+Digital electricity meter (modern measuring device, mME)

 Displays your consumption digitally on the screen, usually has an optical interface (IR/D0), but is not automatically connected online. -